n00b69/woa-flashlmdd/guide/2-install.md

 > If it asks you to enter a letter, enter the drive letter of **WINFLASH** (which should be **X**), then press enter

 > [!important]
-> After you finish installing the drivers, copy the drivers archive into the root of **WINFLASH** with Windows Explorer.
-After you boot into Windows for the first time, extract it, then open the **OnlineUpdater.cmd** file to update to the correct drivers.
+> After booting into Windows later in the guide, reboot back into mass storage mode and open **OfflineUpdater.cmd** again to reinstall drivers.
+GPU drivers do not get installed properly otherwise.

 #### Create the Windows bootloader files
 ```cmd